DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/tutorial.md

 We recommend the sequence shown, as this will introduce you to complex use cases via an increasing level of difficulty.
 You can find more details about the use cases and the requirements in the respective tutorials.

-## Scope of time
+### Scope of time

-Considering you are new to KEYNOA and the cloud platforms, we have estimated the approximate time you might spend onboarding your device(s).
+    Approximate time you might spend onboarding your device(s), considering it is your first time.

-- Setup KEYNOA with your device(s): 30-60 min
+    Setup KEYNOA with your device(s): 30-60 min
-- ThingsBoard: 45-75 min
+    ThingsBoard: 45-75 mins
-- Azure IoT Central: 45-75 min
+    Azure IoT Central: 45-75 mins
-- AWS IoT Hub: 30-60 min
+    AWS IoT Hub: 30-60 mins

 ## Further questions